eK00x/festival-01-website-prototype/README.md

 ## DummyJSON Login
-The login was attempted with the credentials:
+The application integrates with the DummyJSON API to handle user authentication.
+To test the login functionality, use the following credentials:
 Username: emilys
 Password: emilyspass

-The resulting token: "eyJhbGciOiJIUzI1NiIsInR5cCI6IkpXVCJ9.eyJpZCI6MSwidXNlcm5hbWUiOiJlbWlseXMiLCJlbWFpbCI6ImVtaWx5LmpvaG5zb25AeC5kdW1teWpzb24uY29tIiwiZmlyc3ROYW1lIjoiRW1pbHkiLCJsYXN0TmFtZSI6IkpvaG5zb24iLCJnZW5kZXIiOiJmZW1hbGUiLCJpbWFnZSI6Imh0dHBzOi8vZHVtbXlqc29uLmNvbS9pY29uL2VtaWx5cy8xMjgiLCJpYXQiOjE3NDYwMTU0MDQsImV4cCI6MTc0NjAxOTAwNH0.Gflb43CGd3SYrqA9Xj3tBbNGJiOxHiwALzEGOiZDle4"
+Note: The application successfully retrieves a JWT upon valid authentication, which is then used to authorize subsequent API requests.

 ## Used tools
 The logo was created with Canva AI